Mon – Sun: 24/7 Plumbing

 Worn or Damaged Washers/O-rings

 Washers and O-rings are small yet crucial components that play a vital role in preventing leaks.
 Over time, these rubber or synthetic components can deteriorate due to wear and tear, exposure to heat, and mineral build-up from the water supply.
-As washers and O-rings age, they become brittle, lose their flexibility, and can develop cracks or distortions.
+As washers and O-rings age, they become brittle, lose flexibility, and develop cracks or distortions.

 When washers or O-rings are worn out, they fail to create a proper seal between the valve seat and the faucet spout or tap handles.
 This allows water to seep through, resulting in a dripping faucet or leaking tap.
 In compression faucets, a broken washer or jumper valve can cause a continuous leak, while in cartridge faucets, a worn O-ring may lead to a minor leak or dripping.